mwang87/q2_metabolomics/README.md

 ### Input Data Description/Download Cross-Sectional Data

-In this tutorial, we will download metabolomics data for use with the metabolomicsgnps plugin for QIIME 2.
+In this tutorial, we will download metabolomics data for use with the metabolomicsgnps plugin for qiime 2.
 The dataset we will use for this tutorial contains cross sectional data from plant or animal sources.

 Navigate to a directory of your choice (e.g. Example_CrossSectional)